Numeric precision in Microsoft Excel: Accuracy within VBA

-Although Excel nominally works with 8-byte numbers by default, VBA has a variety of data types.
-The Double data type is 8 bytes, the Integer data type is 2 bytes, and the general purpose 16 byte Variant data type can be converted to a 12 byte Decimal data type using the VBA conversion function CDec.
+Although Excel nominally works with 8-byte floating-point (double) numbers by default, VBA has a variety of data types.
+The Double data type is 8 bytes of floating-point, the Integer data type is 2 bytes, and the general purpose 16 byte Variant data type is an implicit combination of Double and String.
+There is a 12-byte Decimal type that stores decimal numbers as a 96-bit integer and a scale factor of 10^{-n} (0 ≤ n ≤ 28).

 Choice of variable types in a VBA calculation involves consideration of storage requirements, accuracy and speed.